 During the assessment you will discuss your needs with an assessor.
 They will ask about your disability or condition, previous support, your university course and what support would help you.
 They may show you software or assistive technology.
 The assessment will take up to 2 hours.

 Your assessor will write up a report which will include recommendations for support and equipment.
 You will be able to check the report before it is sent to your funding body.

 Your funding body will contact you with details about the support they will fund, based on your assessment.
 You can then get your support in place with the help of our Disability Advisers.

 If you are entitled to any equipment, you will need to contact the supplier to arrange delivery.
 The details of the supplier will be in the letter from your funding body.
 You will also need to organise your equipment training.

-Please note, there is a £200 student contribution towards equipment costs.
+If your needs assessor recommends a laptop, there will be a £200 student contribution towards equipment costs.

 Tutoring and mentoring

 If you have been recommended a specialist tutor or a mentor provided by York St John University, you should send your confirmation letter to your Disability Adviser.
 Make sure you reply to any emails you get from us.
 We need your confirmation that you would like support before we can put anything in place.

 Tutoring and mentoring is provided by a specialist team who will get in touch to arrange your support.

 If you have any questions you can speak to your Disability Adviser or email email@example.com.